mikerodonnell/spring_rest_cache_demo/README.md

 ## about
-a simple customer service chat back end demonstrating Spring MVC REST framework. create customer service representatives, customer users, and chat messages between them. then, retrieve messages between any given representative and customer, either all at once or in paginated chunks. in-memory application caching is implemented with [Ehcache](http://www.ehcache.org) as a proof-of-concept for horizontal application-layer scalability with reduced database access.
+a simple customer service chat back end demonstrating the Spring MVC REST framework. create customer service representatives, customer users, and chat messages between them. then, retrieve messages between any given representative and customer, either all at once or in paginated chunks. in-memory application caching is implemented with [Ehcache](http://www.ehcache.org) as a proof-of-concept for horizontal application-layer scalability with reduced database access.